always shopping

 The Classic Hunter Boot

-The original tall rain boot (or as we like to call it the official Glastonbury rain boots).
-These boots can withstand the most torrential downpours, and you can also buy matching boot liners and insoles for colder, snowier conditions.
+When it comes to wellies, there’s nothing more classy than the original Hunter Boot.
+The tall rubber boots (or, as we like to call them, the official rain boots of Glastonbury) are an all-weather staple and a necessary addition to any wardrobe.
+These boots can withstand the most torrential downpours, plus you can buy matching boot liners and insoles for colder, snowier conditions.

 The Hunter Dupe